 The Speaking Up for Safety™ programme helped KKH overcome entrenched behaviours and improve their safety culture.
 The programme’s sustainable, organisation-wide framework empowers staff to support each other and raise concerns in a respectful, collegiate manner.

 Speaking Up for Safety is delivered as a licensed train-the-trainer model, which enables the organisation to achieve culture change from within.
 KKH were able to build the internal capability to change their culture and train their staff, normalising respectful two-way communication that helps to prevent unintended patient harm.

 The programme uses the Safety C.O.D.E., a graded model for standardising language when communicating concern.
 This model balances patient safety with respect, resulting in a culture where KKH staff are now comfortable to ‘check’ each other and welcome being ‘checked’ by others.

 A dedicated Patient Safety team from KKH’s Quality, Safety and Risk Management Department worked with Cognitive Institute to implement the Speaking Up for Safety programme.
 Respected colleagues from multiple disciplines were selected and accredited by Cognitive Institute to deliver the Speaking Up for Safety seminar to staff.

 The programme was delivered to all staff, and implementation began with senior leaders, then middle management, followed by frontline staff.
 Each department had a Patient Safety Lead, responsible for promoting and reinforcing safety awareness in their unit.
 This framework, collaboration and commitment to communication are key towards achieving zero harm.

-The Speaking Up for Safety programme has created a culture where people are more aware about patient safety – and has helped us drive other patient safety initiatives.
+The Speaking Up for Safety programme has helped to create a culture where people are more vocal about patient safety concerns – and empowering staff to speak up has helped us drive other patient safety initiatives.